-When I wrote the MoneySense Guide to the Perfect Portfolio last year, I waited until Chapter 5 before I started discussing specific ETFs and index funds.
+When I wrote the MoneySense Guide to the Perfect Portfolio [now out of print], I waited until Chapter 5 before I started discussing specific ETFs and index funds.
 That was a deliberate decision, because I feel strongly that we put far too much emphasis on investment products, and too little on the investing process.

 Carl Richards agrees.
 As he explains in his book, The Behavior Gap, selecting investments should come at the end of the planning process, not the beginning: “You would never spend time researching and debating whether to travel by plane, train, or car until you figured out where you are going.”

 During our recent interview, Carl elaborated on this idea.
 “The reason this is so important is that if we start with the product, we are inevitably going to be disappointed.
 And that leads to buying things high, and selling things low.”
 Instead, he says, start by giving your investing a context.
 “For instance, you may think education is really important for your kids and you want to save enough to send all of them to school.
 So how much will that cost?
 There are online calculators that can help you figure out you need to save, say, $200 a month for this long.
 Then you figure out when you will need the money, and how much risk you’re prepared to take.
 That’s the plan.
 Then you go and find products or investments to populate that plan.
 It’s the last step, but we get it all backwards.”

 Ironically, even if investors do recognize this, they may view their financial plan as just another type of product, Richards says.
 One of the chapters in The Behavior Gap has the provocative title, “Plans Are Worthless,” which might seem surprising in a book by a Certified Financial Planner.
 But in our interview, Carl explained what he means: